panpan0000/KubernetesNotes/Install-Helm.md

-# 3. NOTE, K8S 1.10 enables RBAC, so we should create account for Tiller, and bind it to cluster-admin role
+# 3. Tiller Account !!
-create a file `helm.rbac.config.yaml` with below content:
+NOTE, K8S 1.10 enables RBAC, so we should create account for Tiller, and bind it to cluster-admin role create a file `helm.rbac.config.yaml` with below content:
 ```
 apiVersion: v1